sapphirepp/sapphirepp/CONTRIBUTING.md

 Subscribing to the mailing list is equivalent to confirming that you are okay with publishing the emails you sent to the mailing list on this archive.
-Nonetheless, we use all possibilities, which the mailing list archive software provides, to hide sensible and irrelevant information.
+Nonetheless, we use all possibilities, which the mailing list archive software provides, to hide sensitive and irrelevant information.
 For example, your email address will be disguised.

 Please do not post any confidential information (e.g. email addresses of others)